james-clarusway/scenario-examples/CKAD/security/step2/step1.md

-- Add securitycontext to 'web' deployment pod  in the 'prod' namespace.
+- Update the 'web' deployment in the 'prod' namespace to run as the 'app-sa' service account.
-- Define user as 1000 and grop as 2000.